Additional Resources for the NIH Community

 Office of Research Services (ORS)

 DEPC is the principal emergency planning resource for the NIH and is responsible for coordinating all NIH resources essential to emergency planning and preparedness functions.
-This includes serving as the NIH Emergency Coordinator with Montgomery County emergency preparedness organizations, state offices and with national emergency response organizations under the leadership of the Department of Health and Human Services (DHHS) and the Federal Emergency Management Agency (FEMA).
+This includes serving as the NIH Emergency Coordinator with Montgomery County emergency preparedness organizations, state offices and with national emergency response organizations under the leadership of the Department of Health and Human Services (HHS) and the Federal Emergency Management Agency (FEMA).

 Division of Police